Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

 ### Experimental Procedure

 The PCB’s input has been connected to both a wall outlet through an adapter and a backup battery.
 The Loop Controller PCB and the Data Subsystem has been connected to the outputs to test the power output of this subsystem’s PCB.
-Fuses have been used in between the outputs and the external PCB’s.
+Fuses have been used in between the outputs and the external PCBs.

 ### Prediction
 The Loop controller should be receiving 9 VDC, 0.05 A and Data subsystem should be receiving  5.5 VDC and 0.25 A.